zjfong/angular-custom-directives/readme.md

 #### Real World Example

-As an example, we're going to mess around with duplicating something that's becoming a common pattern in interface design – the concept of a card.
-Applications like Twitter, Pinterest, Facebook, and others are moving towards this design pattern.
+As an example, we're going to mess around with duplicating something that's become a common pattern in interface design – the concept of a card.
+Applications like Twitter, Pinterest, Facebook, and others have moved towards this design pattern.

 <img width="571" alt="Twitter" src="https://cloud.githubusercontent.com/assets/25366/9665317/4f8a5e56-5224-11e5-9b9c-fe62d8a6cdf4.png">